RobertOnesim/chatbot/Module-II/README.md

 ##Week 4

 	1. Seach for news.
-	2. Define topic.
+	2. Define a topic.
-	3. Python error on aiml files.
+	3. Python errors in aiml files.
 	4. New route for dbpedia.
 	5. Ontology: rdf.